 - steak tartare with a raw egg yolk

-- tamago gohan - egg sauce mixed into rice (Japan)
+- tamago gohan—an egg sauce mixed into rice (Japan)

-Pasteurize your own eggs by holding the egg in 60°C or 140°F water for 4 minutes.
-The water is not hot enough to cook the eggs, but is hot enough to kill bacteria.
+Pasteurize your own eggs by holding them in 60°C or 140°F water for 4 minutes.
+The water is not hot enough to cook the eggs, but it is hot enough to kill bacteria.

 TIp: Acids, such as vinegar and lemon and lime juice, also kill bacteria.